HOW IT ALL STARTED

 Lucasfilm sued Andrew in the United States and a California court awarded $20 million in damages against him.
 Andrew did not have the means to defend the case, recalling that "taking on Lucas on his home patch is not a good idea".
 The upshot was that Andrew stopped selling his Stormtrooper helmets in the US.

 Lucasfilm then looked to enforce the American copyright ruling in the UK and brought the case to the High Court in London.
-After an appeal in The Times Andrew received offers from leading barristers to represent him in the case.
+After an appeal in The Times (read online here), Andrew received offers from leading barristers to represent him in the case.

 To cut to the chase, the case went to appeal where Lucasfilm failed to enforce its US copyright in Britain and Lucasfilm's appeal was dismissed in December 2009.
-Andrew won each of the copyright claims made against him, leaving him free to continue producing and selling his authentic replica helmets and armour in the UK, Europe and the rest of the world excluding USA.
+Andrew Ainsworth won each of the copyright claims made against him leaving him free to continue producing and selling his authentic replica helmets in the UK, Europe and the rest of the world excluding USA.